GenomicsAotearoa/hts_workshop_mpi/docs/level1/11_nesi_connection.md

     If you are planning to run a job that takes significantly longer than requested, the JupyterHub portal still acts as a good staging ground to log into NeSI, set up your `slurm` batch file and then submit the job.
 This is covered in different tutorials, but in these cases it is better to request a minimal number of cores and hours as all you really need to do is set up some directories, and write a few text files.

 ---

+## What is a shell and why should I care?

+A shell is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

+Command line interfaces are very common when working in bioinformatics, as creating a GUI is platform-dependant.
+To create a tool with a GUI that works on Windows, OS X, and Linux requires at least three different versions of the tool to be written.
+In contrast, the command line is common to all three platforms.

+!!! note "Apart from this practical issue, there are many reasons to learn about the shell:"

+    **The shell makes your work less boring**

+    In bioinformatics you often need to do the same set of tasks with a large number of files.

+    Learning the shell will allow you to automate those repetitive tasks and leave you free to do more exciting things.

+    **The shell makes your work less error-prone**

+    When humans do the same thing a hundred different times (or even ten times), they're likely to make a mistake.

+    Your computer can do the same thing a thousand times with no mistakes.

+    **The shell makes your work more reproducible**

+    When you carry out your work in the command-line your computer keeps a record of every step that you've carried out, which you can use to re-do your work when you need to.

+    It also gives you a way to communicate unambiguously what you've done, so that others can check your work or apply your process to new data.

+    **Many bioinformatic tasks require large amounts of computing power and can't realistically be run on your own machine**

+    These tasks are best performed using remote computers or cloud computing.

+    These devices require a remote connection which is most stably provided through a command line interface.

+In the following lessons you will learn how to use the command line interface to move around in your file system.

+---